Roshni Riar (she/they)

 Roshni Riar is a Punjabi poet, interdisciplinary artist, and community organizer writing and working on the unceded territories of the Squamish, Musqueam, and Tsleil-Waututh peoples, colonially known as Vancouver, British Columbia.
 Through her work, she explores the relationships between cultural and ancestral knowledge, migration, language, and the body.
 Select publications include Room Magazine, CV2 Magazine, Antigonish Review, Parentheses Journal, and more.
 She is the co-author of the full-length photo-poetry collection OPENLY and the founder of Come As You Are Sangha; a healing community for racialized folks to connect through ancestral wellness practices.

-She holds a BFA in Creative Writing from UBC’s School of Creative Writing and is set to begin her MFA at UBC’s School of Creative Writing in September 2025.
+She holds a BFA in Creative Writing from UBC’s School of Creative Writing and is currently completing an MFA in Creative Writing at UBC’s School of Creative Writing.